notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

     - fill out your description for the PR, and submit the PR

 The same PR must contain the UDL XML file, the edits to `udl-list.json` (and optionally, the autoCompletion file); a PR that adds a new UDL without updating the JSON, or adds a new autoCompletion without updating the JSON, will be immediately rejected, even if you were planning to submit the JSON edit later.
 Submit it all in one PR, please.

+## Validation and Acceptance or Rejection

+By submitting the Pull Request, you are giving permission for the maintenance team audit your submission, to make any edits they deem necessary or helpful to allow it to match the requirements, though you are expected to take the lead in making changes yourself.
+If you need help with the JSON, please ask for help in the Pull Request, and be willing and available to answer questions for clarifications so that you can be helped.

+There will be automatic validation and verification of some of these requirements, which will generally take less than 5 minutes after your PR submission.
+Always check the status of this automatic validation promptly, and fix any problems found or ask questions in the PR if you don't understand the resulting errors.
+The maintenance team may ignore your submission as long as it has validation errors, though they might ping you if your errors are unresolved after some time.
+If you don't understand the errors, you may ask questions in the PR conversation.

+If you do not resolve the errors (or other fixes requested by the maintenance team) or at least ask for help, the maintenance team is allowed to close a PR after a week without you resolving the errors (or a week of you not replying to their most recent comment, if there has been a conversation regarding the errors).

+The maintenance team have the decision power as to whether or not a given PR is accepted or rejected.
+If it is rejected for reasons other than validation errors or failure, they must explain their reasoning in the PR conversation.